What Does it Mean to Study Health Promotion?

 - Conduct research.
 Though many health education programs promote an existing agenda, they also present an opportunity to conduct important research into medical conditions in targeted communities.
 Health educators can often find additional funding for their programs by piggybacking their education efforts with research programs that can measure the current state of community health.
 As a result, researchers can return to the communities and more effectively measure the impact of the educational programs.
 Positive results often encourage educators and funders to replicate the programs in other target areas.

 - Write grant applications.
-Health educators rely on corporate backers, on government agencies, and on private foundations to provide the funding for their programs.
+Health educators rely on corporate backers, government agencies and private foundations to fund their programs.
 Because competition for funding can be fierce, many health education professionals learn how to write effective grant applications.
-The strongest applications project clear results that connect directly to the missions of the companies and organizations funding the projects.
-Program directors with strong track records of meeting goals and providing opportunities for positive publicity often earn the largest funding awards.
+It is important to project clear results that connect directly to the missions of the companies and organizations that funding is being requested from.

 - Write and present scholarly papers.
 Though health educators spend much of their time working with members of their target populations, experienced professionals understand the importance of reporting results back to the medical community.
 Therefore, usually as part of the final phase of their programs, team leaders coordinate the research and composition of journal articles and other scholarly papers.
 These reports remind doctors and other medical professionals of the importance of community outreach and education.
-They also provide blueprints for other educators to replicate programs to achieve even better results in their own neighborhoods.
+They also create blueprints for other educators, helping them to replicate successful programs in their own neighborhoods.

 Developing the strategies mentioned above can be fulfilling work.
 Professionals in this field are motivated by their desire to see a community take responsibility for its own well-being.
 When people understand the factors that affect their physical health, they become empowered to improve their habits and behaviors.
 In health promotion, knowledge is power.

-College degrees in health education take many forms; some have clinical components and others are more focused on marketing, community outreach and policy.
-Online degree programs in health education have become popular, particularly at the master's level, for working professionals who are ready to move to the next rung of the career ladder.
-Online schools offer a variety of concentrations in health education, from clinical programs in nurse education to the Doctor of Health Education degree, which prepares the graduate to perform influential work at the top tier of the field.
+College degrees in health education take many forms; some have clinical components, while others are more focused on marketing, community outreach and policy.
+Online degree programs in health education, particularly at the master's level, can be useful for working professionals who are ready to move to the next rung of the career ladder.
+Online schools offer a variety of concentrations in health education, from clinical programs in nurse education to the Doctor of Health Education degree program.

 Associate Degrees in Health Education